 Black Sallee Eucalyptus Tree

 A very popular cold hardy Eucalyptus, the Black Sallee Eucalyptus Tree has proven itself a reliable choice for the Pacific Northwest.
 It is valued for its smooth peeling bark that reveals a patchwork of soft browns and greens.
 Slightly slower growing than other eucalypts, the tree may eventually reach 50′.
-The name Sallee is thought to be in reference to the willow genus (Salix), to which it bears some resemblance.
+The name Sallee is in reference to the willow genus (Salix), to which it bears some resemblance.

 Latin Name: Eucalyptus stellulata

 Site and Soil: Black Sallee Eucalyptus likes full sun and well-drained soil.
 Very drought tolerant once established and will need little to no supplemental watering during the summer season.

 Rootstock Description: Self-rooted